-Swissport's headcount reporting is consolidated on a monthly basis for all the legal and operating entities of the Swissport Group with a majority participation of Swissport (> 50 % Swissport participation).
+Swissport's headcount reporting is consolidated on a monthly basis for all the legal and operating entities of the Swissport Group with a majority participation of Swissport (> 50% Swissport participation).
 It includes a consolidated overview over all headcount, male/female ratios and the allocation of permanent and temporary contracts.
-The headcount report also shows the headcounts per division and per continent, for managing the business effectively.
+The head-count report also shows the headcounts per division and per continent, for managing the business effectively.
 It forms the basis for calculating HR-related performance indicators.

-As of 31.12.2012
+Total Headcount as of 31.12.2013: 56830